yiwen26/WindChaser/Docs/Technical_Documents.md

-In this file we note the basic algorithms for our project.
+In this file we note the basic algorithms for our project both on forecasts and future decision making.

 ## LSTM
 ### Back Propagation
 Back-propagation algorithm is used to minimize the loss function by finding the right set of weights.
-The goal of the back-propagation algorithm is to compute the partial derivatives of the loss function with respect to the weights and biases.
-Since the task is to minimize a function by finding an optimal parameter, using gradient descent is the best way to learn a weight and bias.
+Actually it has become one of the cornerstones for the success of deep learning.
+The goal of the back-propagation algorithm is to optimize the loss over neurons by computing the partial derivatives of the loss function with respect to the weights and biases.
+Since the task is to minimize a function by finding an optimal parameter, using stochastic gradient descent is the best way to learn a weight and bias.
+Specifically, in LSTM with the introduction of input gate (i), forget gate (f), and output gate (o), at each timestep (with subscript t).
+Once updated the neuron weights, the new output and hidden states can be using feed-forward calculation as follows:

 <div align=center><img src="https://github.com/yiwen26/WindChaser/blob/master/Docs/Back_propagation.gif"/></div>

 ### Loss function
 In our work, to predict the wind power at LSTM network, we will use mean squared error loss functions.
-The method of minimizing MSE is called Ordinary Least Squares (OSL), the basic principle of OSL is that the optimized fitting line should be a line which minimizes the sum of distance of each point to the regression line.
-The MSE loss function is defined as:
+The method of minimizing MSE is called Ordinary Least Squares (OSL).
+The basic principle of OSL is that the optimized fitting line should be a line which minimizes the sum of distance of each point to the corresponding forecasts result.
+The MSE loss function is calculated between LSTM's prediction and real values:

 <div align=center><img src="https://github.com/yiwen26/WindChaser/blob/master/Docs/Loss%20Function%20eq.png"/></div>

+where n is the batch size for stochastic gradient descent.

 ## Q-Learning